-Easy-on, easy-off installation
+Easy-on, easy-off installation -in less than 5 minutes.
 Made in the U.S.A.
 Canadian Patent No. 1,103,622 U.S. Patent No. 4,242,035

 A NEW CONCEPT IN MATERIAL HANDLING!

 CHECK THESE SPECIAL FEATURES!

-- Easy storage tines are separate and flat - Transports easily no awkward angles - Easy to handle-each fork weighs only 50 pounds - Universal fits most popular brands of loader buckets - Easy-on, easy-off installation in less than 5 minutes! - Ideal for farm use or at construction sites - Handles most materials-load capacity is 3,000 pounds - · Full money back guarantee!
+- Easy storage tines are separate and flat - Transports easily no awkward angles Easy to handle each fork weighs only 50 pounds - Universal fits most popular brands of loader buckets - Easy-on, easy-off installation in less than 5 minutes! - Ideal for farm use or at construction sites - Handles most materials load capacity is 3,000 pounds - Full money back guarantee!